 Artwork and info on

 Emily Lindskoog lives and works in Chicago, where she is also raising two small children.
 She received her MFA in Painting and Drawing from Pratt Institute in Brooklyn, NY.
-Her solo exhibitionThis Too was shown at North Park University’s Carlson Tower Gallery just before becoming a mother in 2016.
-Since then, she has participated in group exhibitions at Roman Susan Gallery, Circle Contemporary, Parallax Art Lab, St. Mary’s College, St. Mary’s University and The Hyde Park Art Center.
-Emily was a resident in Chicago Artist Coalition’s Field/Work residency and founded Love Road Artist Residency in 2018; a nomadic, annual residency for artist-mothers.
+She has participated in group exhibitions at Hyde Park Art Center, Roman Susan Gallery, Circle Contemporary, St. Mary’s College and St. Mary’s University as well as solo exhibitions at North Park University’s Carlson Tower Gallery and Parallax Art Lab.
+Emily was a SPARC (Seniors Pairing with Artists in Residence Citywide) grant recipient through the Brooklyn Arts Council and resident in Chicago Artist Coalition’s Field/Work residency.
+She founded her own Love Road Artist Residency in 2018; a nomadic, annual residency for artist-mothers.
 She has been an adjunct instructor at North Park University since 2013.